pulumi/terraform-provider-linode/website/docs/r/instance.html.md

 Provides a Linode Instance resource.
 This can be used to create, modify, and delete Linodes.
 For more information, see [Getting Started with Linode](https://linode.com/docs/getting-started/) and the [Linode APIv4 docs](https://developers.linode.com/api/v4#operation/createLinodeInstance).

-The Linode Guide, [Use Terraform to Provision Linode Environments](https://www.linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/), provides step-by-step guidance and additional examples.

-Linode Instances can also use [provisioners](/docs/provisioners/index.html).

 ## Example Usage

 ### Simple Linode Instance